 Prior to the incorporation of the City of Goleta in 2002, the project site was subject to the certified Local Coastal Program (LCP) for the County of Santa Barbara.
-The City of Goleta incorporated in 2002 and is no longer in the permit jurisdiction of the County.
+The City of Goleta incorporated in 2002, and, as a result, lands within the City limits ceased to be within the coastal development permit jurisdiction of the County.
 However, the City of Goleta has not yet completed, nor has the Commission certified, a new Local Coastal Program (LCP) for the portions of the City within the Coastal Zone.
-Therefore, the proposed project requires a coastal development permit from the California Coastal Commission and the standard of review for this project is the Chapter Three policies of the Coastal Act.
+Therefore, the proposed project requires a coastal development permit from this Commission, and the standard of review for this project is the Chapter Three policies of the Coastal Act.